Culture, Health, and Science

 Requirements for the Certificate

-1. Biocultural Approaches: Courses providing interdisciplinary and/or comparative approaches that explore the interdependent influences on human health and disease
+1. Biocultural Approaches: Interdisciplinary and/or comparative approaches that explore the interdependent influences on human health and disease

-2. Mechanisms of Disease Transmission: Courses on mechanisms of disease growth and transmission within individuals and populations
+2. Mechanisms of Disease Transmission: Mechanisms of disease transmission within individuals and populations

-3. Population, Health, and Disease: Courses exploring the relationships among social, behavioral, economic, and other aggregate population forces on human health and disease
+3. Population, Health, and Disease: Exploring the relationships among social, behavioral, economic, and other aggregate population forces on human health and disease

-5. Research Design and Analysis: Courses involving research design and methods that expose students to concepts of evidence, data collection, research ethics, measurement, and analysis
+5. Research Design and Analysis: Concepts of evidence, data collection, research ethics, measurement, and modes of analysis

 - No course can be used to satisfy more than one category.

 - Four semesters—or the equivalent—of a second language is also recommended but not required.
-Such language training may be required for students seeking internships and summer research positions available through the program.
+Such language training may be required for students seeking internships and summer research positions.

 - A list of CHS-approved courses is available from the certificate's website.